 My sign at the rally had messages on both sides.
 The first was my story about how Planned Parenthood was the only place I could go when I found a freakish lump in my breast, putting in motion a life-saving diagnosis and 13-plus years of remission.
 It’s an important story that helps many people feel the reality of the situation at a gut level.
 But I wasn’t marching for me.
 The other side of my sign read, “Human Dignity Need Not Be Scarce.”

-I believe that the current leaders in our society (government and corporate) are trying to sell us a vision of the world where everything is scare.
+I believe that the current leaders in our society (government and corporate) are trying to sell us a vision of the world where everything is scarce.
 Everything.
 And that everyone needs to freak out and grab and hoard everything they can, so no one else can take it away from them.
 And I reject that worldview.

 Scarcity is what makes us believe immigrants are taking our jobs.
 Scarcity is why we’re closing our country to desperate refugees who hate terrorists more than we do.
 Scarcity is why Nestle wants to privatize our water supply.
 Scarcity makes scabs cross the picket line.
 Scarcity calls our enormous military complex “underfunded.”
 Scarcity means federal safety nets pass the risk to states, who pass the risk to municipalities, who pass the risk to individuals, who have to hustle (easy if you are rich, but difficult if not).
 Scarcity makes us want to take care of our own, fight against each other, us versus them.
 Scarcity is the opposite of the golden rule.

 And I’m not talking about communism or a desire for a lack of individual’s self-driven accomplishments.